 4. Pho Cao Van Restaurant

 Speaking of Cao Van Pho (25 Mac Dinh Chi, District 1), the patrons of the restaurant will immediately remember the elderly over 90 years of age who collects money at the corner of the shop.
 That is the owner Tran Van Phon.

 From the Pho cart in Hanoi, then sold in Saigon along streets, after that, a shop was opened on Tran Cao Van Street in 1952, finally moved to Mac Dinh Chi.
 The traditional North Vietnamese Pho followed Mr. Phon to supply a tasty one nowadays.

 Among modern buildings and many new eateries on Mac Dinh Chi Street, Pho Cao Van still quietly marks its presence with patrons who love Pho North.
 It is because when you must be familiar with the new North Vietnamese taste, you like Pho Cao Van.

-The shop has tasty broth, not greasy like many other places but very rich flavor.
-With the own secrets and valuable experience of making noodles, the owner of Pho Cao Van has created this typical flavor, making customers when eating will remember it forever.
+The shop has tasty broth, not greasy like many other places but a very rich flavor.
+With their own secrets and valuable experience of making noodles, the owner of Pho Cao Van has created this typical flavor, making customers when eating will remember it forever.